Jesus College Boat Club (Cambridge)

 Jesus College Boat Club (often abbreviated to JCBC) is the rowing club for members of Jesus College, Cambridge.

-It is the most successful Cambridge college boat club, holding the most headships between both sides of the club in both the May bumps and the Lent bumps.
-It has also had numerous successes at other races (such as Henley Royal Regatta) and notable alumni, such as Steve Fairbairn.
+It is the most successful Cambridge college boat club, holding the record number of wins for both the May Bumps and the Lent Bumps.
+It has also had numerous successes at other races, such as Henley Royal Regatta and has provided a large number of rowers for The Boat Race.